Farukh-Nizamani/Power-BI-Projects/README.md

 **<h1>Sales VS Target Performance Report</h1>**
 **About The Report:**

+SIDE-NOTE: if want to know how to navigate this power bi report, scroll down to the **Report Navigation** paragraph

 It consists of 4 pages in total (excluding tool-tip pages) out of which 2 pages will only be shown to the end-user when they drill-through the charts on the first and second page:
 1) Summary
 2) Sales Analysis
 3) Product Performance (hidden)
 4) Regional Performance (hidden)
 <br>

-NOTE: Gray color lines/bars/columns shows the target while blue shows the sales

-SIDE-NOTE: if want to know how to navigate this power bi report, scroll down to the **Report Navigation** paragraph